Ankan-Das/Ankan-Das/README.md

 <img src="https://media.giphy.com/media/kDg1bNCUZsUpmBdMwA/giphy.gif" width="200" height="200" />

-I did my Electrical Engineering from IIT Kanpur.

-My primary field of interest is Data Science.
-You can find all the projects and work I have done here.

-I am still working on making this viewer friendly.
+I graduated from IITK on 2021.

+I have been working as a Backend Developer ever since.

 Kudos!
 <!--